XLibur/ClosedXML.Parser/README.md

 # Why not use XLParser

-[ClosedXML](https://github.com/ClosedXML/ClosedXML) used [XLParser](https://github.com/spreadsheetlab/XLParser) and transformed its concrete syntax tree to an abstract syntax tree, until it replaced XLParser with [ClosedXML.Parser](https://github.com/ClosedXML/ClosedXML.Parser).
-The reasons, as upstream measured them:
+[ClosedXML](https://github.com/ClosedXML/ClosedXML) previously used [XLParser](https://github.com/spreadsheetlab/XLParser), converting its concrete syntax tree (CST) into an abstract syntax tree (AST).
+It was later replaced by [ClosedXML.Parser](https://github.com/ClosedXML/ClosedXML.Parser).

+The main reasons for replacing XLParser, based on measurements made by the ClosedXML project, were:

-* Speed:
+* **Performance**

-  * Grammar extensively uses regexps extensively.
-Regexs are slow, especially for NET4x target, allocates extra memory.
-XLParser takes up _47_ seconds for Enron dataset on .NET Framework. .NET teams had made massive improvements on regexs, so it takes only _16_ seconds on NET7.
+  * XLParser's grammar makes extensive use of regular expressions.
+These can be relatively slow and allocate additional memory, particularly on .NET Framework.
+  * Parsing the Enron dataset with XLParser took approximately **47 seconds on .NET Framework**.
+Improvements to the .NET regular expression engine reduced this to around **16 seconds on .NET 7**.
-  * IronParser needs to determine all possible tokens after every token, that is problematic, even with the help of `prefix` hints.
+  * Irony, which XLParser is built on, also needs to determine the set of possible tokens after each parsed token.
+This adds additional overhead, even when `prefix` hints are used.
-* AST: XLParser creates concentrates on creation of concrete syntax tree, but for [ClosedXML](https://github.com/ClosedXML/ClosedXML), we need abstract syntax tree for evaluation.
-IronParser is not very friendly in that regard
-* Doesn't have support for lambdas and R1C1 style.

-ANTLR lexer takes up about 3.2 seconds for Enron dataset.
-With ANTLR parsing, it takes up 11 seconds.
-I want that 7+ seconds in performance and no allocation, so RDS that takes up 700 ms.
+* **Abstract syntax tree support**

+  * XLParser is primarily designed to produce a concrete syntax tree.
+  * ClosedXML requires an abstract syntax tree for tasks such as formula evaluation, which means the CST produced by XLParser must be transformed into another representation.
+  * Irony does not make this particularly convenient.

+* **Missing Excel syntax support**

+  * XLParser does not support newer Excel features such as lambda expressions.
+  * It also does not support R1C1-style references.

+For comparison, lexing the Enron dataset with ANTLR takes approximately **3.2 seconds**, while lexing and parsing takes around **11 seconds**.

+ClosedXML.Parser instead uses a recursive-descent parser (RDP), which completes the same workload in approximately **700 ms** while also avoiding much of the allocation overhead.

 ## Debugging